How to Fix: Wi-Fi Doesn’t Have a Valid IP Configuration

 Once the computer restarts, attempt to access the Internet.

-This method should resolve as long as a third-party app was interfering with the Internet and causing the “Wi-Fi Invalid IP Configuration” error.
+This method should resolve as long as a third-party app interferes with the Internet and causes the “WiFi Invalid IP Configuration” error.

 Fix #8: Change the Number of Allowed DHCP Users

-The steps for changing the number of DHCP users are different depending on the router you are using.
-You will need to consult the manual for the router to learn how to increase the maximum wireless users.
-Once you manage to increase the maximum number of users, try and see if the valid IP configuration problem has been fixed.
+The steps for changing the number of DHCP users differ depending on your router.
+You will need to consult the manual for the router to learn how to increase the maximum number of wireless users.
+Once you increase the maximum number of users, try to see if the valid IP configuration problem has been fixed.

 Fix #9: Check for a Conflict With Your Antivirus

-In some cases, your third-party antivirus could be interfering with the Wi-Fi IP configuration, network settings or network adapter.
+Sometimes, your third-party antivirus could interfere with the WiFi IP configuration, network settings, or network adapter.
 The only way to confirm this is to uninstall the antivirus and see if the error is resolved.
 If it is, you need to consider using a different antivirus product.

 Fix #10: Set Up Your IP Address Manually

-The IP address of each PC will be assigned automatically whenever you experience issues with your network.
-Reset network settings to fix the error.
+Each PC’s IP address will be assigned automatically whenever you experience issues with your network.
+Reset network settings to a custom ip address to fix the error.

-- Next, choose the Use the following IP address option and enter the IP address, Subnet mask, and Default gateway (you might have to enter different data).
+4. Next, choose the Use the following IP address option and enter the correct internet protocol address, Subnet mask, and Default gateway (you might have to enter different data).

 Fix #11: Check to Make Sure Your DHCP Is Turned On

-If working on your wireless adapter driver did not solve the problem, you can check this method.
-Sometimes, you may have turned off your DHCP unknowingly.
-This causes problems with your connection as a result.
-To fix, simply turn on your DCHP.
+You can check this method if working on your wireless adapter driver did not solve the problem.
+Sometimes, you may have turned off your DHCP unknowingly, which causes problems with your connection.
+To fix this, turn on your DCHP.

-- Locate your wireless network adapter, right-click and select Diagnose.
+3. Locate your wireless network adapter, right-click, and select Diagnose.

 Fix #12: Configure the DNS Addresses Manually